rhempel/ansible-playbooks/READMElegotest.md

 Create a blank Gemfile and put this inside:

 gem "minimal-mistakes-jekyll"

-And create a blank "\_config.yml" and copy the default contents into it from the MinimalMistakes repo
+gem "jekyll-include-cache"

-Now get things installed by running `bundle` once to get everything installed
+And create a blank "_config.yml" and copy the default contents into it from the MinimalMistakes repo